Bonzi Wells: Portland Trail Blazers (1998–2003)

 As a swingman in Portland, Wells achieved career highs in scoring and improved somewhat on defense, and picked up what some would call a bad-boy image, while sharing the role of co-captain with Rasheed Wallace.
-Bonzi, however, did have his share of on- and off-court incidents.
-During his tenure with the Blazers, Bonzi was suspended for two games for publicly cursing at his coach after being taken out of a game.
-Bonzi was also fined in a separate incident for making an obscene gesture to a fan in a loss to the Philadelphia 76ers.
+Wells, however, did have his share of on- and off-court incidents.
+During his tenure with the Blazers, Wells was suspended for two games for publicly cursing at his coach after being taken out of a game.
+He was also fined in a separate incident for making an obscene gesture to a fan in a loss to the Philadelphia 76ers.
 When asked by a media reporter about the incident, he said, "I black out sometimes."
 Wells was suspended one game without pay and fined $10,000 for intentionally striking and verbally abusing an official in 2000.
-Bonzi and teammate Erick Barkley in 2001 were cited for criminal trespass after they refused to follow the order of an officer to leave the scene of a fight near a downtown nightclub.
+Wells and teammate Erick Barkley in 2001 were cited for criminal trespass after they refused to follow the order of an officer to leave the scene of a fight near a downtown nightclub.
 This only went to further the team's derisive nickname, The Jail Blazers.
-Trail Blazers management made an oath to the City of Portland to have a team of upstanding Portlanders, and drastically restructured the team.
-In an exchange that emphasized the urgency to release Wells, he was traded to the Memphis Grizzlies for reserve guard Wesley Person.

-Bonzi's legacy in Portland was also positive.
+Wells's legacy in Portland was also positive.
 On February 24, 2001, Wells recorded a then career high 7 steals in one game, while also scoring 21 points and recording 7 assists.
 He set the franchise record for most points scored in a playoff game at 45 against the Dallas Mavericks in the first round of the 2003 NBA Playoffs.
-The co-captains would carry the sixth-seeded Trail Blazers to a decisive Game 7 versus the Steve Nash and Dirk Nowitzki led three-seeded Mavericks.
+The co-captains carried the sixth-seeded Trail Blazers to a decisive Game 7 versus the Steve Nash and Dirk Nowitzki-led three-seeded Mavericks.
 The Mavericks won the series, and thirteen games into the following season Wells was traded to the Memphis Grizzlies for Wesley Person and a 2004 first-round pick.
+Trail Blazers management made an oath to the City of Portland to have a team of upstanding Portlanders, and drastically restructured the team.
+In an exchange that emphasized the urgency to release Wells, he was traded to the Memphis Grizzlies for reserve guard Wesley Person.